jiashenggu/note/interview.md

 How to Answer: This is a chance to show you don't just think about the model.

 "Yes, we frequently encountered situations where our GPUs were underutilized due to CPU-bound preprocessing.
 I identified this bottleneck using tools like Weights & Biases (wandb), which clearly visualized periods of GPU idle time.
 The solution was straightforward: we increased the number of CPU cores in the machine and adjusted the num_workers parameter of the dataloader.
 On another occasion, we pinpointed internet speed as the limiting factor—loading video files strained the available bandwidth.
 To resolve this, we pre-encoded the videos and migrated them to a storage drive with higher bandwidth capacity."

+# Category 2: Behavioral & Situational Questions

+## 1. Handling Ambiguity & Research Collaboration:

+Question: "Imagine a researcher gives you a novel model architecture in a messy, single-GPU script.
+It shows promise, but it's far from scalable.
+Walk me through your process as a Solutions Architect to take this from a research prototype to a robust, multi-node training pipeline.
+How do you handle disagreements about technical trade-offs with the researcher?"

+How to Answer: Show your process and collaboration skills.

+Process: "1.
+Understand & Profile: I'd first focus on understanding the core innovation.
+Then, I'd profile the code to identify the allocated memory and compute bottlenecks.
+2. Modularize & Refactor: I'd work with the researcher to refactor the code into modular components (data loading, model definition, training loop).
+3. Introduce Parallelism: Based on the profile, I'd introduce the appropriate parallelism strategy, starting with Data Parallelism and adding Tensor Parallelism if needed.
+4. Scale & Test: We'd test on 2, then 4, then 16 nodes, validating that the convergence behavior matches the single-GPU baseline."

+Collaboration: "For disagreements, my approach is data-driven.
+For example, if a researcher prefers a custom operator that is slow, I would profile it against a standard, optimized one and present the performance data.
+The goal isn't to say 'no,' but to say 'Here's the performance cost of this approach.
+Can we work together to find a solution that preserves your research goal while also being scalable?'"

+## 2. Failure & Learning:

+Question: "Tell me about your most significant failure in a large-scale training project.
+What went wrong, what was the impact, and what did you learn from it that changed how you work today?"

+How to Answer: Be honest, take responsibility, and focus on the learning.

+"We had a continued pre-training run on a 20B token dataset that diverged halfway through.
+The loss suddenly went to NaN.
+The impact was a huge loss of time and compute budget.
+The root cause was incredibly subtle: a numerical instability in mixed-precision training triggered by a few corrupted data samples that our initial validation missed.
+The key learning was that for long-running jobs, monitoring is not enough; you need proactive anomaly detection and more robust data validation.
+Since then, I've implemented automated checks for loss divergence and built a much more rigorous data hashing and validation pipeline that runs before any large-scale job is launched."

 # Questions Should Ask
 ## balance real data and simulated data